-2.8.12 The reorder-python-imports hook
+2.8.12 The isort hook

-reorder-python-imports sorts imports in your Python code.
+isort reorders imports in your Python code.
 Imports are separated into three sections, as recommended by PEP 8: standard library, third party, first party.
-The tool also splits from imports onto separate lines to avoid merge conflicts, and moves them after normal imports.
-Any duplicate imports are removed.
+There are two additional sections, one at the top for future imports, the other at the bottom for relative imports.
+Within each section, from imports follow normal imports.
+Imports are then sorted alphabetically.